• Skip to primary navigation

 Cheddar garlic zucchini bread is the perfect recipe to use up that extra garden zucchini.
 This tender quick bread is filled with shredded zucchini, cheddar cheese, garlic, and chives.

-A loaf of cheddar garlic zucchini bread sliced on a serving plate.
+A loaf of cheddar garlic zucchini bread sliced on a wooden serving board.

 Ingredients and substitutions